 Book an appointment with your child’s GP or asthma nurse when you need to

-If your child’s having symptoms, don’t wait for their asthma review – book an appointment for your child straight away.
+If your child’s having symptoms book an appointment for your child straight away.
 Your child’s asthma action plan will help you decide when this is necessary, but if there’s ever anything about your child’s asthma that’s worrying you, trust your instincts and book them in to see their GP or asthma nurse.

-It’s also a good idea to book an appointment at key times, like the start of a new school term or before you’re going on holiday, to talk through your child’s asthma action plan and check their medicines.
+It’s also a good idea to book an appointment at key times, like the start of a new school term or before you’re going on holiday, to talk through your child’s asthma action plan and check their medicines and their inhaler technique

 4. Quit smoking

 If you’re a smoker, or anyone else in the family smokes, your child’s asthma will be harder to control and their asthma medicine will not be able to work as well.
 Giving up can be a challenge, but reminding yourself you’re helping your child stay well is an excellent way to stay motivated.
 Ask your GP or a pharmacist for advice about giving up.

 Remember, too, that being around anyone else’s tobacco smoke will make your child's asthma symptoms worse and put them at risk of an asthma attack.
 So make sure other people don’t smoke around your child either.

 As your child gets older, talk to them about the risks of smoking.
 They’ll be less likely to experiment with their friends if they understand that even one puff of a cigarette could trigger asthma symptoms or even a potentially life-threatening asthma attack.